-Before we dive deeper into top-tier advocacy, let's check to see if you have asked your friends, family, and colleagues to sign up at NKF's Advocacy Action Center to email or tweet their legislators?
-Have you taken action by messaging them?
+Before we dive deeper, let's check to see if you have asked your friends, family, and colleagues to sign up at NKF's Voices for Kidney Health page to email or tweet their legislators?
+Have you acted by messaging your legislators?